vippsas/vipps-login-dotnet/README.md

 }
 ```

-When the user goes to the path `https://{your-site}/vipps-login`, the Vipps middleware will be triggered and it will redirect the user to the Vipps log in environment.
+When the user goes to `https://{your-site}/vipps-login`, the Vipps middleware will be triggered and it will redirect the user to the Vipps log in environment.
 You will have to configure this redirect URL in Vipps, as described here: https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api-faq.md#how-can-i-activate-and-set-up-vipps-login

 You can add a ReturnUrl to redirect the user once they are logged in, for example `https://{your-site}/vipps-login?ReturnUrl=/vipps-landing`.